irregular-rhomboid/irregular-rhomboid.github.io/notes/graph-coarsening.md

 \dot{R} &= \gamma I.
 \end{align*}$$

-The above equations are recognizable to anyone who learned about epidemic modelling, and are known as the *homogeneous meanfield approximation* of the SIR model.
+The above equations are recognizable to anyone who learned about epidemic modeling, and are known as the *homogeneous meanfield approximation* of the SIR model.
 It's only an approximation because the "true" model would be the stochastic one, which is a continuous-time Markov chain with $3^N$ states, where $N$ is the size of the population.
-In theory, we could get an exact ODE from the stochastic model, but the exponential size of the system makes this impractical, which is why we use approximation like above in practice (the HMF is describes the expected value of the stochastic system).
+In theory, we could get an exact ODE from the stochastic model, but the exponential size of the system makes this impractical, which is why we use approximation like the above in practice (the HMF is describes the expected value of the stochastic system).
 All such approximations can be derived by assuming that certain quantities are independent at all times, which is wrong, but works well in practice with large populations.

-One the main questions of interest in epidemic modelling is predicting whether a disease is going to spread to the whole population or die out.
+One of the main questions of interest in epidemic modeling is predicting whether a disease is going to spread to the whole population or die out.
 This can be translated into whether the disease-free state $(N,0,0)$ is stable under the dynamics.
 Computing the Jacobian of the dynamics around this point quickly reveals a single decoupled linear equation for $I$,

 $$ \dot{I} \approx (\beta N - \gamma) I, $$